fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

 3. MapR Cluster Node cannot be accessed directly through SSH.
 It requires MapR Installer as a springboard, and then access through SSH.
 SSH secret keys stored in ` /opt/mapr/installer/data ` of  MapR Installer node.

-4. To access MapR Cluster resources in Mapr Cluster Node, you need to generate mapr_ticket.
+4. To access MapR Cluster resources in MapR Cluster Node, you need to generate mapr_ticket.
 The generation instruction is `maprlogin password`.
 If you do not know the current account password, please set the password with `passwd {user}`.

 ### Install Kyligence Enterprise